QuantEcon/lecture-python-intro/lectures/markov_chains_I.md

 regimes compared to autocracies (as indicated by the lower probability of transitioning from growth to growth in autocracies).

-We can also find a higher probability from collapse to growth in democratic regimes
+We can also find a higher probability from collapse to growth in democratic regimes.

 ### Defining Markov chains